CreativeLive Blog | Tutorials, Resources, Tips & Tricks

 Today, Aaron Nace continues his Compositing 101 course with more live photo shoots and editing sessions.
-Before he storme the studio, creativeLIVE had the opportunity to sit down with him and ask few questions about where he gets his inspriration, his thoughts on technology and his own education platform, Phlearn.
+Before he stormed the studio, CreativeLive had the opportunity to sit down with him and ask a few questions about where he gets his inspiration, his thoughts on technology, and his own education platform, Phlearn.

 Just like his photographs, Aaron's words are powerful.
 You can read the full exclusive interview below.